vippsas/vipps-ecom-api/vipps-ecom-api.md

 The Cancel request allows the merchant to cancel a reserved or initiated transaction.

 Please note that it is not possible to cancel a request that is over 180 days old.
-Attempting to calnce an older payment will result in a `HTTP 400 Bad Request`.
+Attempting to cancel an older payment will result in a `HTTP 400 Bad Request`.

 The payment flow can be aborted under certain circumstances: